reillytilbury/coppafish/docs/algorithm.md

-# Call Spots Documentation
+# Call Spots

 The Call Reference Spots section of the pipeline is a method of gene calling which runs quickly on a small set of spots ($\approx$ 50, 000 per tile) of the anchor image.
 Initially, this was our final mode of gene calling, but has since been superseded by OMP, which differs from Call Spots in that it runs on several more spots.
 That being said, the call spots section is still a crucial part of the pipeline as it estimates several important parameters used in the OMP section.

 Some of the most important exported parameters of this section are:

 - **Bleed Matrix** $\mathbf{B}$: $(n_{\text{d}} \times n_{\text{c}})$ array of the typical channel spectrum of each dye.

-- **Colour Normalisation Factor** $\mathbf{A}$:  $(n_{\text{t}} \times n_{\text{r}} \times n_{\text{c}})$ array which multiplies the colours to minimise any systematic brightness variability between different tiles, rounds and channels, and maximise spectral separation of dyes,
+- **Colour Normalisation Factor** $\mathbf{A}$:  $(n_{\text{t}} \times n_{\text{r}} \times n_{\text{c}})$ array which
+multiplies the colours to minimise any systematic brightness variability between different tiles, rounds and channels, and maximise spectral separation of dyes,

 - **Bled Codes** $\mathbf{K}$: $(n_{\text{g}} \times n_{\text{r}} \times n_{\text{c}})$ array of the expected colour spectrum for each gene.